Sexenio Democrático

-The Sexenio Revolucionario or Sexenio Democrático ("six revolutionary/democratic years") is a period of six years between 1868 and 1874 in the history of Spain.
+The Sexenio Revolucionario or Sexenio Democrático ("six revolutionary/democratic years") is a six-year period in the history of Spain that spans from 1868 and 1874.

-The Sexenio Democrático starts on 30 September 1868 with the overthrow of Queen Isabella II of Spain after the Glorious Revolution, and ends on 29 December 1874 with the Bourbon Restoration, when Isabella's son Alfonso XII became King after a coup d'état by Arsenio Martínez-Campos.
+The Sexenio Democrático starts on 30 September 1868 with the overthrow of Queen Isabella II after the Glorious Revolution, and ends on 29 December 1874 with the Bourbon Restoration, when Isabella's son Alfonso XII became King after a coup d'état by general Arsenio Martínez-Campos.

 The sexenio spawned the most progressive 19th-century Spanish constitution, the 1869 Constitution, the one dedicating the most space to the rights of the Spanish citizens.
+However, it was a politically very unstable period.

 Three phases can be distinguished in Sexenio Democrático: